arrianaj/a1-christinepang/A1_CHRISTINEPANG.md

 #### Q1: What are the “Combined” fields referring to?
 How do you think this information may affect our analyses?

-The "Combined" fields refer to whether or not the PG&E energy datasets met the Commission Decision aggregation requirements regarding the minimum number of Residential and Non-Residential customers and their respective contributions to total consumption.
+The "Combined" fields refer to whether or not the PG&E energy datasets met the Commission Decision aggregation requirements regarding the minimum number of Residential (100) and Non-Residential (15) customers and their respective contributions to total consumption.
 If the aggregation was not met, consumption data was combined with that from neighboring zip codes until the requirement was satisfied, indicated by "Y" in the cell.
 Combining data across different zip codes could cause our analyses on energy consumption in a region to be not representative of the actual consumption in the particular zip code listed.

 #### Q2: Why are the “Average” fields likely not useful for our analyses?

-The "Average" fields are not likely useful for our analyses because we are more interested in how total energy use is distributed spatially (by zip code) rather than what the average energy consumption per customer per zip code is.
+The "Average" fields represent the average electricity or gas use per customer per zip code per month, and these numbers are not likely useful for our analyses because the number of customers across the 12 months and zipcodes varies.
+This means that it wouldn't be accurate to mathematically combine or add these average values together to obtain an annual average of energy consumption because the data were taken over different sized populations and could be referencing different customers.